 - Allocations to local jurisdictions (20 cities and the County) for congestion mitigation and stormwater pollution mitigation programs. - Allocation to be on a cost reimbursement basis utilizing a distribution formula consisting of 50% population and 50% road miles for each jurisdiction modified for a minimum guaranteed amount of \$75,000 for each jurisdiction.
-(Exhibit A) - Allocations will be made two times a year, at a minimum every 6 months. - Jurisdictions have the flexibility on use of the funds between the categories and projects; therefore, there are no requirements to split the funds evenly between the categories. - Measure M should not be used to supplant existing city general funds.
+(Exhibit A) - Allocations will be made two times a year, at a minimum every 6 months. - Jurisdictions have the flexibility on use of the funds between the categories and projects; therefore, there are no requirements to split the funds evenly between the categories.

-Category Programs/Projects Description Performance Measure Traffic Congestion Local Shuttles/transportation Number of passengers transported Management Road resurfacing/reconstruction Deployment of local Intelligent Miles/fraction of miles of roads improved Number of ITS components Transportation System (ITS) installed/implemented L Roadway operations (e.g., restriping, signal timing / coordination, signage • Miles/fraction of miles of roads improved Replacement and/or upgrading of traffic signal hardware and/or software Number of units replaced and/or upgraded Stormwater Street Sweeping Miles of streets swept Pollution Prevention Roadway storm inlet cleaning Number of storm inlets cleaned Frevention Street side runoff treatment Square feet of surfaces managed Auto repair shop inspections Number of auto repair shops inspected Managing runoff from street/parking lot Square feet of surfaces managed annually Small capital projects such as vehicle related runoff management/controls Number of projects implemented Capital purchases for motor vehicle related runoff management/controls Number of pieces of equipment purchased and installed
+11 0 , , Category Programs/Projects Description Performance Measure Traffic Congestion Local Shuttles/transportation Number of passengers transported Management Road resurfacing/reconstruction Miles/fraction of miles of roads improved Deployment of local Intelligent Transportation System (ITS) Number of ITS components installed/ implemented Roadway operations (e.g., restriping, signal timing / coordination, signage Miles/fraction of miles of roads improved Replacement and/or upgrading of traffic signal hardware and/or software Number of units replaced and/or upgraded Stormwater Street Sweeping Miles of streets swept Pollution Prevention Roadway storm inlet cleaning Number of storm inlets cleaned Flevention Street side runoff treatment Square feet of surfaces managed Auto repair shop inspections Number of auto repair shops inspected Managing runoff from street/parking lot Square feet of surfaces managed annually Small capital projects such as vehicle related runoff management/controls Number of projects implemented Capital purchases for motor vehicle related runoff management/controls Number of pieces of equipment purchased and installed